TruncatedDinoSour/armour/doc/d/keyfile-1.md

 In other words the single-pass encryption algorithm would be:

 -   Generate a 256-byte database password digest using the `isalt` as the salt
+-   Process is repeated `aes_crypto_passes + 3` times (configured by the database)
 -   Generate two 32-byte salts: `s1` and `s2`
--   Use Argon2 to derive a 32-byte key for AES256 in GCM mode, passing in database password and `ksalt` concatenated and passing in `database_pw_digest + s1` as the salt
+-   Use Argon2 to derive a 32-byte key for AES256 in GCM mode, passing in database password, current iteration of the encryption and `ksalt` concatenated and passing in `database_pw_digest + s1` as the salt
 -   In a similar fashion, Initialization Vector (IV) is derived
 -   AES in GCM mode encrypts the `keys`
 -   `s1`, `s2`, AES GCM tag, and the ciphertext are concatenated, and the single pass of AES is done